jrblevin/markdown-mode/README.md

   * Antonis Kanouras for strike through support.
   * Tim Visher for multiple CSS files and other general improvements.
+  * Matt McClure for a patch to prevent overwriting source files with .html extensions upon export.

 ## Bugs